rust-lang/book/nostarch/chapter09.md

 `io::ErrorKind` is provided by the standard library and has variants representing the different kinds of errors that might result from an `io` operation.
 The variant we want to use is `ErrorKind::NotFound`, which indicates the file we’re trying to open doesn’t exist yet.
-So we match on `f`, but we also have an inner match on `error.kind()`.
+So we match on `greeting_file_result`, but we also have an inner match on `error.kind()`.

 The condition we want to check in the inner match is whether the value returned by `error.kind()` is the `NotFound` variant of the `ErrorKind` enum.
 If it is,